 Nadella helped to implement a top-down growth mindset orientation, not only by rolling out new coaching and mentoring expectations for managers but also by practicing what he preached when Microsoft made a big boo-boo.

-Professionals who adopt the growth mindset put in the time and effort to understand why they failed.
+Professionals who adopt the right mindset put in the time and effort to understand why they failed.
 That allows them to rebound quickly from setbacks and avoid repeating similar mistakes in the future.
 Meanwhile, those with fixed mindsets believe their successes and failures are tied to their self-worth.
 They had a hard time recovering when things go awry.
 Further, they tend to see themselves as victims rather than agents of their own fate, which can inhibit psychological safety and a healthy work environment.

 Author Maya Angelou said: “Success is liking yourself, liking what you do, and liking how you do it.”
 Our personal “psychology of success,” determines how we behave in order to achieve success.
-Adopting a psychology of success in the workplace means taking action to cultivate a growth mindset.
+Adopting the psychology of success in the workplace means taking action to cultivate a growth mindset.

 Mission statements are good and well.
-But if you want to cultivate a psychology of success in your business, you need to do more than talk the talk.
+But if you want to cultivate the psychology of success in your business, you need to do more than talk the talk.
 Offer managers and employees training in the growth mindset and other forms of intrinsic motivation, in order to create a business agile enough for any challenge.

 No one enjoys failure, but if you’re not failing sometimes, you probably aren’t challenging yourself enough.
 Rather than avoid failure, view it as an opportunity for learning and growth.
 When things go wrong, meet with the team to make sure everyone knows what happened.
 Avoid placing blame!
 The point is not to dwell on the past, but rather to create a better future.